suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 | Command Name | Semantic of the Operation
 |------|----
+| Set Parameters | current.params\[k\] := v if not k in current.params for-each k,v in arg
 | Process Dependency | exec(current\[common\]); exec(current\[current-segment\])
 | Is Dependency | assert(current exists in dependencies)
 | Unlink | unlink(current)

+### suit-directive-set-parameters {#suit-directive-set-parameters}

+Similarly to suit-directive-override-parameters, suit-directive-set-parameters allows the manifest to configure behavior of future directives by changing parameters that are read by those directives.
+Set Parameters is for use when dependencies are used because it allows a manifest to modify the behavior of its dependencies.

+Available parameters are defined in {{I-D.ietf-suit-manifest}}, section 8.4.8.

+If a parameter is already set, suit-directive-set-parameters will skip setting the parameter to its argument.
+This allows dependent manifests to change the behavior of a manifest, a dependency that wishes to enforce a specific value of a parameter MAY use suit-directive-override-parameters instead.

+suit-directive-set-parameters does not specify a reporting policy.

 ### suit-directive-process-dependency {#suit-directive-process-dependency}